DIY Moisturizing Bath Bombs

 - Add the epsom salt and baking soda to the bowl and stir on low speed until combined.

-- Using a large cookie scoop (about a 2 – 3 tablespoon size), scoop mounds of the mixture into rounds.
+- Using a large cookie scoop (about a 3 tablespoon size), scoop mounds of the mixture into rounds.
 Release onto the prepared cookie sheet.
+Alternatively, you can use a Bath Bomb Mold to form the balls.

 - Transfer the cookie sheet to the refrigerator for 30 minutes and chill until the rounded mounds become firm.
 Remove from the refrigerator and transfer the moisturizing bath bombs into a bag or jar with a lid.